IBMStreams/streamsx.network/com.ibm.streamsx.network/README.PacketFileSource.txt

    metricsInterval -- This optional parameter takes an expression of type
       'float64' that specifies the interval, in seconds, for sending operator metrics to the Streams runtime.
+If the value is zero or less, the operator will not report metrics to the runtime, and the output assigment functions for 'libpcap' statistics will be zero.

       The default value of the 'metricsInterval' parameter is '10.0'.